Last updated 19 July 2021

 Print/photocopying facilities are available at Harrison, Walsall and Telford libraries, accessible to students who have booked a study space.

 latest library information

-- Arrive within 7 days of receiving the ‘Item are ready to collect’ email
+- that you arrive within 7 days of receiving the ‘Item are ready to collect’ email

-- Read the information on display when you enter the building and follow all of the signed guidance
+- that you've read the information on display when you enter the building and follow all of the signed guidance

-Yes, items from Harrison, Walsall and Telford libraries can be requested for collection at any of those sites.
+Yes, items from Harrison, Walsall and Hutchison libraries can be requested for collection at any site.

-We do not currently have request and returns set-up for Burton Library, but hope to be able to offer this service as soon as we can safely do so.
+We do not currently have request and returns set-up for Burton Library, but hope to be able to offer this service soon.
 Updates will be posted on our website.
 Books borrowed from Burton can be returned to one of our other sites if needed.